Persona 4 Arena: Gameplay

 Yosuke Hanamura attacks Yu Narukami using a Persona Attack.
 The bars in the bottom indicate the amount of remaining energy they currently possess, which is needed to perform special attacks.

 Persona 4 Arena is a fighting video game in which players take the role of 13 characters from Persona 4 and its predecessor Persona 3.
 The game is divided between several modes; the single-player-exclusive Story mode which has fights scattered between long visual novel segments, Training mode which acts as a tutorial, Challenge mode featuring fights against selected characters, the original Arcade mode that features three-round ranked fights and truncated story segments, and a Score Attack mode where players fight strengthened opponents to raise their score.
 Players can also fight each other in matches through local and online multiplayer.

 Gameplay in fights has two characters fighting each other on a 2D plane in a themed arena.
 Actions are divided between four buttons, with two being assigned to light and heavy attacks.
 While characters are able to perform attacks on their own, they are also able to call their Personas to assist them during battles.
 Should the Persona be attacked by the opponent, the player will lose a blue card situated below the health bar.
 Following four attacks, the player will be unable to use Persona for a short time.
 There are also status ailments which can be inflicted on opponents, such as stunning them to slow or halt movement, and poisoning them to reduce health.

 Through specific button combinations, characters are able to perform a series of special attacks as well as defend themselves for a prolonged time.
 The strongest attack is the "Instant Kill" which can immediately defeat the opponent if the attack connects.
 These techniques are limited as a result of using the "SP Gauge" which is at the bottom of the screen in the form of blue bars.
 When the character has low life left, they enter into the "Awakening State" that refills the SP Gauge and increases the character's defence.
 Below the life bar there is the Burst Gauge which gives access to other forms of the Persona Attacks as well as refill the SP Gauge depending on how it is used.
-When first starting the game, only four character campaigns are available, requiring the player to complete to unlock more.
+When first starting the game, only four character campaigns are available, requiring the player to complete them to unlock more.